jundalisay/sp/content/en/research/galen/natural/book-2/chapter-01.md

 For when once there has been demonstrated in any one organ, the drawing, or so-called epispastic168 faculty, there is then no difficulty in transferring it to the rest.

-Nature did not give a power such as this to the kidneys without giving it also to the vessels which abstract the biliary fluid,169 nor did she give it to the latter without also giving it to each of the other parts.
+Nature did not give a power such as this to the kidneys without giving it also to the vessels which abstract the biliary fluid, nor did she give it to the latter without also giving it to each of the other parts.

 Assuredly, if this is true, we must marvel that Erasistratus should make statements concerning the delivery of nutriment from the food-canal170 which are so false as to be detected even by Asclepiades.